SuperJohan64/D2R-AHK-Runner/README.md

 # Macros

+### Start a new game on Hell difficulty and start the MF_run_counter

+On your keyboard press `SHIFT + ALT + E` at the same time.

+This will start a new game on Hell difficulty with the currently selected character in the charter select screen.

 ### Create a new game on Hell difficulty and reset the MF_run_counter

 On your keyboard press `SHIFT + ALT + Q` at the same time.